WDSF Youth Standard, Latin, 10 Dance

 Pro/Am or Professional/Amateur Events

 A Pro/Am event consists of a Professional and an Amateur DanceSport Athlete.
 The partner may consist of a male or female Professional regardless of the sex of the DanceSport Athlete.
-The Professional partner does NOT have to join USA Dance.
+The Professional partner does NOT need to be a member of USA Dance or any other organization.
 However, the Amateur must be a registered USA DanceSport Athlete.
-Pro/Am entries will have an additional $20 added to their Competitor's Pass per dance.
-This cost is to cover the additional charges placed upon the organizer by O2cm, Top Teacher Awards, and Pro/Am scholarships.

 Newcomer categories are for participants with little or no prior experience in ballroom competition.
 Preferrably neither member of a newcomer couple has ever danced as an amateur couple in ballroom competition.
 Where a newcomer couple has danced before.
 It would be better if the dancers have danced in very few competitions.
 Participation in the newcomer division is on the honor system, please don’t abuse it.